J Church

-The J Church is a hybrid light rail/streetcar line of the Muni Metro system in San Francisco, California.
+The J Church is an urban rail transit line of the Muni Metro system in San Francisco, California.
+It has both light rail and streetcar segments.
 The line runs between Embarcadero station and Balboa Park station through Noe Valley.
 Opened on August 11, 1917, it is the oldest and has the lowest ridership of all of the Muni Metro lines.

 Route description

 The inbound terminal is at Embarcadero station.
 The line runs west through the Market Street subway to a portal on Duboce Avenue, before turning onto Church Street.
 The line continues south on Church Street to 18th Street.
 Between 18th and 20th Street, the line cuts through Dolores Park in a private right-of-way featuring a 9% grade, the steepest section of the Muni Metro system.
 After crossing 20th Street, it cuts across the blocks east of Church, around a steep hill and returns to Church Street at 22nd Street in Noe Valley.
 The J then follows Church to 30th Street, then to San Jose Avenue and Geneva.
 Between Randall and Cotter Streets, there is a right-of-way in the middle of San Jose Avenue.
 At the end of the line, the J loops around the Metro yard at San Jose and Geneva, alongside Balboa Park station.